KingImereda/ABC-Telecom-Churn-Analysis-Retention-Project/README.md

 - There are two options (Spark or Pandas), Choose "Spark".
 A code is automatically generated to read the raw json file as a Pyspark DataFrame.

-## 1. Data Cleaning, Preprocessing Explorative Data Analysis.
+## 1. Data Cleaning Preprocessing  And Explorative Data Analysis
 ### Data Cleaning.
 - Import necessary python libraries
 - Read the csv file